 It was 1993 or ’94.
 A few years out of college, I was living with my then-boyfriend in our rented house in Boulder, Colorado.
 We had just made a road trip to Roswell, New Mexico and visited the UFO Museum.
 It was the inception of my interest in the subject and I’d amassed a small UFO library from a traveling friend who was living in his car and giving up all possessions, one of the many wayfaring punk kids and band members that came to sleep on our floor while on tour.
 His name was Sprout.

 One night we decided to rent Linda Moulton Howe’s 1980 documentary “A Strange Harvest” from the local video store.
 I hadn’t heard of her before, but it looked intriguing from the label on the video box.
 We popped it into the VCR.
 Such was my initiation into the mystery, the enigma of cattle mutilations and the bigger picture of UFO and anomalous phenomena at large.
 I was hooked.
 It’s hard to recall the details of that night, but I think we discussed the documentary afterward.
 There was no Internet, no reviews, no links to further reading.

-When the customer came to pick up his film, he was a salt-of-the-earth man in blue jeans and a flannel shirt, he could be any farmer or rancher.
+When the customer came to pick up his film, he was an ordinary man in blue jeans and a flannel shirt, he could have been any farmer or rancher.
 I didn’t ask him about the photos and he left quietly with his envelope.
 Of course I ran home after work and told my boyfriend all about it.
 We both agreed it was creepy on many levels – the upsetting phenomenon itself, the creepiness of it happening close to home and just the chilling coincidence of it all.
 For the first time, I found myself a not-so-innocent bystander, with the phenomenon looking right back at me.